quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/configuration-resource-usage-and-scheduler-factory.md

 * DataSources (if necessary)
 * The Scheduler itself

-Thread pooling has changed a lot since the Task-based jobs were introduced. **TODO document more**
+Thread pooling has changed a lot since the Task-based jobs were introduced.
+Now the default implementation, `DefaultThreadPool` uses [CLR's managed thread pool](https://docs.microsoft.com/en-us/dotnet/standard/threading/the-managed-thread-pool) to execute jobs as tasks.
+You can configure the pool that have max concurrency, which effectively limits how many concurrent tasks can be scheduled to the CLR's thread pool.
+See configuration reference for more details on how to configure the thread pool implementation.

 JobStores and DataSources were discussed in Lesson 9 of this tutorial.
 Worth noting here, is the fact that all JobStores implement the IJobStore interface - and that if one of the bundled JobStores does not fit your needs, then you can make your own.